chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 HBv5 VMs support Adaptive Routing, Dynamic Connected Transport (DCT, in addition to the standard RC and UD transports), and hardware-based offload of MPI collectives to the onboard processor of the ConnectX-7 adapter.
 These features enhance application performance, scalability, and consistency, and usage of them is recommended.

-# Best practices for InfiniBand configuration
+## Best practices for InfiniBand configuration

 *   Use a validated VM image.
 Choose an image with tested drivers and NDR InfiniBand-ready software:
     *   **Recommended**: AlmaLinux 8.10 from the AlmaLinux HPC shared image gallery
-        *Access can be provided by the Azure HPC team; this image is built using Azure HPC VM Image scripts.*
+        *The Azure HPC team provides access to AlmaLinux 8.10 from the AlmaLinux HPC shared image gallery, and this image is built using Azure HPC VM Image scripts.*
     *   **Also supported**: Azure HPC marketplace images (Ubuntu-HPC 18.04, Ubuntu-HPC 20.04)

 *   Select the optimal InfiniBand transport protocol